PatrickChristoph/udacity_capstone/report/project_report.md

 ### Customer Prediction

-The ROC curves provide several insights about the performance of our models:
+The ROC curves provide several insights about the performance of the models:
 - the curve plots the true positive rate (TPR) against the false positive rate (FPR)
   - a higher TPR indicates that the model is effectively identifying the customers (positive cases)
   - a lower FPR indicates that it is not incorrectly labeling too many negative cases as positive (sending mails to uninterested people)